 ticket prices.
 At about US$12 per person, it is a fast, convenient and economical way to get into the city and one of the most popular options.

-Here's more on the Hong Kong Airport Express, buying tickets, passes, discounts.
+Here's more on the Hong Kong Airport Express, buying tickets, passes, and DISCOUNT TICKETS.

 Hong Kong Airport Transfers by Taxi